Dallinger/Dockerfiles/README.md

 ```

 This starts up the docker containers in detached mode (just like ```docker-compose up -d``` would).
-Once the parsing of the setup options is complete, it runs until an exit condition is reached, polling the output log of the dallinger experiment and parsing it for new recruitment requests (to open them in browser windows) and for an indication that the experiment has completed.
+Once the parsing of the setup options is complete, it runs until an exit condition is reached, polling the output log of the allinger experiment and parsing it for new recruitment requests (to open them in browser windows) and for an indication that the experiment has completed.

 The exit condition detection is rather simple at this point.
 Parsing the log for text strings.
 This can be adapted if your experiment has a different text string that indications experiment completion:
 ```